LinZhao89/Ethereum-analysis/README.md

 	[find_contract2019_community_multilevel_realEdgeIndex_3mon.py ](community_detection_prediction/community_detection/find_contract2019_community_multilevel_realEdgeIndex_3mon.py )

-	Note: python igraph library output communities edgelist using index instead of real value of nodes.
+	Note: python igraph library output communities arc list using index instead of real value of nodes.
 In order to perform matching in next step, it is needed to attach values (which is annual basis index) to each nodes.

     Step2: Match communities in 3-month dataset and 1-month dataset